Signs of depression

 You are not alone

 According to the National Institute of Mental Health (NIMH), approximately 24 million Americans are diagnosed with a mood disorder.
 The average person experiences depression or mood swings from time to time.
 However, when depression begins to interfere with your health, relationships, job or other responsibilities – therapy gives you the tools to reclaim your life.
-I want to help you!

 I know you are busy, but what's more important than getting your life back on track?